TDC: input data format

 <pmid> <year> <partId> <elemId> <sentNo> <sentence words>

-.cuis
+.cuis file

 Extracted CUIs by position, i.e. for every position and length where at least one CUI is found the list of candidate CUIs (synonyms).